Brian Conklin: Return to Puerto Rico (2019)

 On February 11, 2019, Conklin signed with Piratas de Quebradillas for the 2019 BSN season, returning to the club for a second stint.
 On April 12, 2019, he was released by Quebradillas and signed with Indios de Mayagüez for the rest of the season.
 In 14 games for Quebradillas, he averaged 15.6 points, 5.5 rebounds and 1.7 assists.
 In July 2019, he was named BSN MVP and to the BSN All-Star team.

 Limoges CSP (2019–2020)

 On July 9, 2019, Conklin signed a one-year deal with Limoges CSP of the LNB Pro A, returning to the team for a second stint.
 He averaged 10.9 points and 4.3 rebounds per game.

 Nanterre 92 (2020–2021)

 On June 6, 2020, Conklin signed a deal to return to Nanterre 92.

 Fourth stint in Puerto Rico (2021)

 In June 2021, Conklin joined Indios de Mayagüez of the Baloncesto Superior Nacional, returning to the team for a second stint.
 He averaged 14.2 points, 5.5 rebounds, and 1.8 assists per game.

 Semt77 Yalovaspor (2021)

 On October 5, 2021, Conklin signed with Semt77 Yalovaspor of the Basketball Super League.
 He played 11 games between October 10 and December 19.

-FC Porto (2022–present)
+FC Porto (2022–2023)

 On September 24, 2022, Conklin signed with FC Porto of the Liga Portuguesa de Basquetebol.

+Mexico (2023)

+Between August and November 2023, Conklin played for Panteras de Aguascalientes of the Mexican LNBP.

+In December 2023, Conklin had a two-game stint with Mexican team Halcones de Xalapa in the Basketball Champions League Americas.

+Japan (2024)

+On January 9, 2024, Conklin signed with the Ibaraki Robots of the Japanese B.League.
+He appeared in one game for Ibaraki on January 27 before leaving the team.